SQL Server Data Warehouse: Easy and Practical Guide

 2. The staging area will have a copy of the transactional database for the tables and columns needed.

-3. The data warehouse will use a star schema that focuses on sales of insurance policies.
+3. The data warehouse will use a star schema focusing on insurance policy sales.

 Step 1: Get Business Requirements